OmicsoftDocs/ArraySuiteDoc/docs/tutorials/Land Explorer/Using Land Explorer/View_controller.md

 ![AxisSetting_png](../images/AxisSettings.png)

-The X/Y labels, and scales could be defined in Axis Settings window.
+In the Axis Settings window, each X/Y label can be customized, as well as the scale of each axis.

 ### Legend Settings

 ![LegendSettings_png](../images/LegendSettings.png)

-The color, position of figure legend couled be defined in **Legend Settings** window.
+The color and position of the figure legend could be defined in the **Legend Settings** window.

-## Group Setting
+## Grouping

 ![Grouping_png](../images/GroupingOptions.png)

-In CCLE_B37 Land portal, there are several options for grouping, SampleID, SubjectID, Primary Site, Histology, Gender, Land Sample Type, Land Tissue, and Tumor Or Normal.
+Any of the available metadata in the Land can be used to group the samples in the view.
+For example, in CCLE_B37, there are several options for grouping, SampleID, SubjectID, Primary Site, Histology, Gender, Land Sample Type, Land Tissue, and Tumor Or Normal.

-# Sample Filters